Dear Concerned about Returns,

 In future blogs, I am going to cover additional information about Return Policies including:

 DISPLAY OF RETURN POLICY BY RETAIL SELLERS in California

 FOR A MORE COMPLETE EXPLANATION.

-Most retail sellers allow a customer to return purchased merchandise within a reasonable time for full refund or credit, or for equal exchange.
-In fact, these refund policies are so common that customers have come to expect them when retail sellers do not post notice to the contrary.
+Most retail sellers allow a customer to return purchased merchandise within a reasonable time for a full refund or credit, or for an equal exchange.
+In fact, these refund policies are so common that customers have come to expect them when retail sellers do not post a notice to the contrary.

 - The retail seller gives a full cash or credit refund, and equal exchange, or some combination of these, and

 - The customer may return the merchandise for at least seven days following purchase if it is returned with proof of purchase.